junchao530/ess-site/content/english/events/frosh/quizheads.md

 layout: single
 ---

-This virtual event will take place virtually using Zoom.
+This virtual event will take place using Zoom.

 The meeting can be accessed utilizing the information below: